 • Hypermobile people, by definition, have difficulties with proprioception, the ability to sense 1) the position of one’s own body in space, 2) the orientation of one body part to another, 3) the range of movement in a body part, 4) the degree of effort involved in carrying out a movement, and 5) which muscles need to be switched on and which switched off in order for a movement to be made in the most economical way.
-At the same time, many hypermobile people (particularly those – a significant number of us – who are autistic too) also have heightened interoception – awareness of stimuli arising within the body – and so may be receiving an overload of other sensory information.
-Be mindful of the potential for labelling sensation-sensitive students as hypochondriac or self-dramatising because they are registering somatic experience in a range that for the teacher is under the radar.
+At the same time, many hypermobile people (particularly those – a significant number of us – who are autistic) also have heightened interoception – awareness of stimuli arising within the body – and so may be receiving an overload of other sensory information.
+Be mindful of the potential for labelling sensation-sensitive students as hypochondriac, neurotic or self-dramatising because they are registering somatic experience in a range that for the teacher is under the radar.

 • A hypermobile student may find it helpful to have something to push into or resist against – this provides greater proprioceptive feedback and de-emphasises extending the joint as the main action.
 For example: ‘Press your elbows into my hands’ (to work with hyper-extending elbows in downdog), or ‘Press your shin up into your hand’ (to work with a hyper-extending knee in utthita trikonasana).

 • Educate students about edge as a range of possibilities.
-Because of the limitations in their proprioceptive ability, hypermobile people may need guidance to be able to feel the softer edges on the spectrum.
+Because of the limitations in their proprioceptive capacity, hypermobile people may need guidance to be able to feel the softer edges on the spectrum.
 If a hypermobile student consistently chooses a hard edge, be aware that this may be because it’s the only edge they can feel, rather than concluding that they are an aggressive practitioner.

 • Be prepared to adjust the hypermobile student’s alignment, in the same place, in the same way, again and again.
 Because of the proprioceptive deficit that is integral to hypermobility, most hypermobile students will need to feel the new alignment many more times than a non-hypermobile student in order to embody it.